 If you own a bar or restaurant, an auditor may even perform a “pour-over” test while undercover to confirm appropriate amounts are being dispensed.
 Auditors can also choose to contact your vendors directly for information.

-We will cover this more in later chapters, but CDTFA auditors have different methods for analyzing data and different methods for finding mistakes or assessing you for different things on your return.
-The important thing to remember is that when you are in a CDTFA audit, you can consider yourself under the microscope.
+CDTFA auditors have different methods for analyzing data and different methods for finding mistakes or assessing you for different things on your return.
+The important thing to remember is that when you are in a CDTFA audit, consider yourself under a microscope.